Tools I Actually Use

 Starter plan

-What I use it for: Higher-end course delivery.
-Kartra's video hosting has behavioral triggers (e.g., "send email if student watches 75% of a lesson").
+Higher-end course delivery.
+Kartra's video hosting has behavioral triggers (e.g., send an email if a student watches 75% of a lesson).
 Useful for premium products where you want more control.

 Make (Integromat)